top of page

 online living trust estate planning

 Many people think a simple will is all they will ever need.
-It feels familiar, it looks easy, and it seems cheaper.
-The truth is that a will alone often creates a problem for the people you leave behind.
-A will does not avoid probate, it does not keep anything private, and it offers very little control once you are gone.
+It feels familiar, looks easy, and seems cheaper.
+However, the truth is that a will alone often creates problems for the people you leave behind.
+A will does not avoid probate, keep anything private, or offer much control once you are gone.

 Probate is the process the court uses to handle your estate after you pass away.
-It can take months, sometimes years.
-It becomes public record, which means anyone can see your details, your property, and who you left things to.
-The fees can also cut into your estate because the court and attorneys charge based on the gross value of your property, not what is left after debts.
+It can take months, sometimes even years.
+This process becomes public record, meaning anyone can see your details, your property, and who you left things to.
+The fees can also significantly cut into your estate.
+Courts and attorneys charge based on the gross value of your property, not what remains after debts.
 Many people are shocked to learn how much probate actually costs.

 A living trust works differently.
-You move your assets into the trust while you are alive, you stay in full control, and you decide who takes over if something happens to you.
+You move your assets into the trust while you are alive.
+You remain in full control and decide who takes over if something happens to you.
 When you pass away, the successor trustee can follow your instructions without involving the court.
-There is no probate, no long wait, and no public record.
+This means no probate, no long wait, and no public record.

 A living trust is also helpful if you want to give clear instructions.
-Some people want to delay distributions until children reach a certain age.
-Others want to protect money for someone who is not great at managing it.
-A simple will cannot handle that.
+Some people wish to delay distributions until children reach a certain age.
+Others want to protect money for someone who struggles with managing it.
+A simple will cannot handle those scenarios.
 A trust can.

 A trust is not only for wealthy families.
-Anyone who owns a home, has retirement accounts, wants privacy, or wants to avoid court should consider one.
+Anyone who owns a home, has retirement accounts, desires privacy, or wants to avoid court should consider one.
 With online estate planning tools, the entire process is simple.
-You answer guided questions, download your documents, print them, sign them, and notarize them.
+Answer a simple 5 minute questionnaire, and within minutes your completed estate planning documents are emailed to you.
+From there you just print, sign, and notarize.
 You get the protection without the traditional cost.

 A will can still play a role in your estate plan.
 You can use it to name a guardian for minor children or handle personal instructions.
 But for most people, a living trust provides more control, more privacy, and a smoother experience for the people you care about.